Exploring The Different Types of Lock Picks

 The Wrap Up

-If you are just starting out, get a cheap lock pick set and get some practice in, who knows, you might even break your first couple picks while you’re learning.
+Just starting out?
+Get a cheap lock pick set and get some practice in.
+Who knows, you might even break your first couple picks while you’re learning.
 Once you’ve become comfortable with those then it’s time that you can upgrade to one of the professional lock pick sets.
 They vary in price from $50-$150 depending on the set count and brand.

 We tried to cover all of the major bases here.
 In case we haven’t done that well enough – let us know if there are some pick types that you would like to see here that we haven’t covered!
 You can easily let us know by heading over to the Contact Page and sending us a message!
 Now that you have all the knowledge of which picks you need to succeed, be safe and have fun picking.